Half-reaction: Example: oxidation of magnesium

-Two ions, positive (Mg(2+)) and negative (O(2-)) exist on product side and they combine immediately to form a compound magnesium oxide (MgO) due to their opposite charges (electrostatic attraction).
-In any given oxidation-reduction reaction, there are two half reactions—oxidation half reaction and reduction half reaction.
+Two ions, positive (Mg(2+)) and negative (O(2-)), exist on product side, and they combine immediately to form the magnesium oxide (MgO) compound due to their opposite charges (electrostatic attraction).
+In any given oxidation-reduction reaction, there are two half reactions: the oxidation half reaction and the reduction half reaction.
 The sum of these two half reactions is the oxidation–reduction reaction.